 Planning ahead is vital to ensuring that you can evacuate quickly and safely.

 - For those who live in hurricane prone areas, you’re advised to know your evacuation zone.
 You don’t want to be trying to figure out your escape route in the midst of the chaos and confusion often associated with the arrival of a major hurricane.

 It will be a good idea to travel light so only a few pieces of clothing, food and water must be brought into the vehicle.

 - The citizens are also advised to drive slowly and avoid panicking since this could cause accidents on the road.

 - Always follow the instructions of local officials.

-The hurricane will pass within a few hours.
-This is the only time that people will be able to go out or return to see how much damage was done.
+The hurricane will pass within a few hours and people will begin to return to their homes and see how much damage was done.

 It is only after assessing the damage that towns and cities can say whether the emergency preparedness procedures that were sent in place were effective or not.
 One indication that it works is if no casualties are reported.
 This is because a house or even a building can be repaired but the life of an individual can never be replaced.